Scott Oake: Olympic coverage

 During his career, Oake has covered a total of 12 Olympic games for the CBC, including the 2008 Beijing Games where he did play-by-play for flatwater canoeing and rowing events.
 Oake has covered downhill skiing at every Winter Olympics from Calgary in 1988 to Sochi in 2014.

 Personal life

 Oake currently lives in Winnipeg, Manitoba.
-He was married to Anne on May 31, 1980 and has a son, Darcy, who is a magician.
+He was married to Anne on May 31, 1980, and has a son, Darcy, who is an illusionist.
 Darcy appeared in the 2014 edition of Britain's Got Talent, advancing to the semi-finals and final, but he lost the competition to the singing group Collabro.
-Their first son Bruce died on March 29, 2011 at the age of 25 of a drug overdose, and they later named a recovery centre after him in Winnipeg called the Bruce Oake Recovery Centre.
-His wife, Anne, died on September 6, 2021 from an autoimmune liver condition.
+Their first son Bruce died on March 28, 2011, at the age of 25 of a drug overdose, and they later named a recovery centre after him in Winnipeg called the Bruce Oake Recovery Centre.
+His wife, Anne, died on September 6, 2021, from an autoimmune liver condition.

 Oake was appointed a Member of the Order of Manitoba in September 2020.
+In December 2024, he was appointed a Member to the Order of Canada.